Cheryl Kelly, PhD, MPH, MA

 Dr. Kelly earned her PhD in Public Health Sciences (emphasis in Behavioral Science) at Saint Louis University where she also completed her Master of Public Health degree.

-Dr. Kelly is an Assistant Professor in the Department of Health Systems Science at the Kaiser Permanente School of Medicine, serves as a reviewer for a number of academic journals, and is an Associate Editor for the Health Behavior and Policy Review.
+Dr. Kelly is faculty in the Department of Health Systems Science at the Kaiser Permanente Bernard J. Tyson School of Medicine, serves as a reviewer for a number of academic journals, and is an Associate Editor for the Health Behavior and Policy Review.

 - Thrive Local Evaluation

 - Funder: Kaiser Permanente National Community Health

 - Award End Date: 12/31/2022